 Molineux teaches some of the complex areas of strategic HR, about how to get the best out of people and the qualities that make for good leadership.
 He acknowledges that management and leadership styles can vary enormously.
 “You can be a charismatic leader who is inspiring, but you can also be a leader behind the scenes, encouraging and supporting people as a coach and mentor.
 Often this approach is more sustainable.”

 Besides training a new generation of leaders in HR, Molineux’s commitment to the future of HR extends well beyond his 35-year career as HR director, manager, practitioner and strategist in several organisations.

 As a member of AHRI’s Victorian State Council, he was responsible for co-ordinating the diversity and work-life balance network.
 More recently, he has been helping assess HR practitioners’ work for achieving professional certification as a member of the National Certification Council (NCC).

 “It’s been really exciting to see some of the high-level work that senior HR people have been doing in organisations,” he says.
 “One example was a major international project that saved a huge amount of money, based on assessment of people capability within the organisation.”

-Prior to accepting the role on the NCC, Molineux wanted to complete the senior certification pathway towards professional certification himself.
+Prior to accepting the role on the NCC, Molineux wanted to complete the Senior Leaders Pathway towards professional certification himself.